 We will be emailing all participants with the full event guide 2-3 weeks before the event.
 Please make sure to add email@example.com to your contact list.

-Yes – We will have two food vendors and one hot drink vendor attending the event along with The Summit providing food during registration.
+Yes – We will have food vendors along with a coffee bike attending the event along with The Summit providing food during registration.
 The other vendors will be based on the Selby Abbey Pavement; they will be cash only but there are free-to-use cash machines close by.

 The finish line will be there until 5.00pm, you can still finish after this time; however, you will not receive an official finishing time.